This section contains modules responsible for various aspects of the functionality in Elasticsearch. Each module has settings which may be:

 - Configure the transport networking layer, used internally by Elasticsearch to communicate between nodes.

-- A tribe node joins one or more clusters and acts as a federated client across them.
+- Cross-cluster search enables executing search requests across more than one cluster without joining them and acts as a federated client across them.